shivpsingh/github-upload/_posts/0000-01-02-shivpsingh.md

 ---
 layout: slide
-title: "We are briging up something soon!!!"
+title: "We are bringing up something soon!!!"
 ---

 Use the left arrow to go back!